Use the following libraries and common code resources compiled here to help you write flows.

 The reduce() method executes a user-supplied "reducer" callback function on each element of the array, in order, passing in the return value from the calculation on the preceding element.
 The final result of running the reducer across all elements of the array is a single value.

-The first time that the callback is run there is no "return value of the previous calculation".
+The first time the callback is run there is no return value of the previous calculation.
 If supplied, an initial value may be used in its place.
-Otherwise the array element at index 0 is used as the initial value and iteration starts from the next element (index 1 instead of index 0).
+Otherwise, the array element at index 0 is used as the initial value and iteration starts from the next element (index 1 instead of index 0).
+For more information, see this explanation from Mozilla Developer Network.

-Remember sort() will mutate the original array where as _.orderBy() will return a new array.
+Note: sort() will mutate the original array whereas _.orderBy() will return a new array.

 Other Helpful Coding Tips

-create two lists and then find the values from one that doesn’t exist in the other
+Create two lists and then find the values from one that does not exist in the other:

 Create the two lookup steps